ddnexus/pagy/docs/extras/metadata.md

 This extra adds a single method to the `Pagy::Backend` (available in your controllers).

 ==- `pagy_data(pagy, absolute: nil)`
-This method returns a hash with the keys/values defined by the `:metadata` variable.
+This method returns a hash with the keys/values defined by the `:metadata` option.
 When true, the `absolute` boolean argument will cause all the `:*_url` metadata to be absolute instead of relative.
 ===